conradakunga/Blog/_posts/2020-11-12-conditional-logic-in-msbuild.md

 There are a few key attributes here
 * Name -  name for the target
 * [AfterTargets](https://docs.microsoft.com/en-us/visualstudio/msbuild/target-element-msbuild?view=vs-2019) - when the logic should fire.
 In this case, we want it to happen after a successful build
-* [Condition](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-conditions?view=vs-2019) - the logic that controls the execution
+* [Condition](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-conditions?view=vs-2019) - the logic that controls the execution.
+Here we are checking if the build is `Release`.

 The logic we want is to copy the outputted file to a target directory, using a `command`.
 The argument is the command to execute.